Ethan-Sarricolea/Files-organizier/README.md

 ```bash
 Python capy_organizier\sort.py
 ```

+Or create a shortcut of the `Capy organizier.exe` executable to use the interface from wherever you like.

+Note: Windows Defender may recognize this as a virus.

 #### Note
 It is possible that an error will appear when organizing directories, I am still working on it.
 <br>